khanrizwan3/user-fullstack-app/README.md

 # My Fullstack User App

 This is a full-stack application featuring a React frontend and a NestJS backend.
-This README provides information on how to set up, run, and contribute to the project.
+This README provides information on how to set up, run the project.

 ## Technologies